 Public Attitudes to Animal Welfare

-Our research focuses on understanding how evolution, ecology and domestication have shaped the social behaviour, cognition and vocal communication of livestock.
-The current main model species for our research are goats, cattle and poultry.
+Our research focuses on understanding how evolution, ecology and domestication have shaped the social behaviour, cognition and vocal communication.
+The current main model species for our research are goats, dogs, cattle and poultry.
 We produce knowledge that is relevant to animal behaviour, behavioural ecology, as well as animal husbandry and welfare.
 We are also currently studying how public attitudes to animal welfare and sentience are formed.

 Our goat research includes: cognitive bias, emotions, long-term recognition, personality, physical cognition, positive animal welfare, social cognition, social learning and social networks.

 Dr. Michael Mcloughlin (Queen Mary University of London; 2017-2019)

 LIVEQuest: A self-contained wearable Internet-of-Things System for Precision Livestock Agriculture (Funded by Innovate UK/BBSRC),